carlosedubarreto/ceb_hubmocap/README.md

 Press the **Import Mocap** to load the result in blender.

 Done.

+### PromptHMR and HaMeR:
+Watch the tutorial https://youtu.be/Umgay5PUMe0?si=fh6TeUyafi62cFSH its based on CEB HubMocap 0.04

+### HaMeR:
+More updated information on how to install, based on CEB HubMocap 0.05 https://youtu.be/ruM9yXLBUQY?si=mxJZkXvnzx6ZOFje

 ## Troubleshooting:
 - Its possible that you need Microsoft C++ redistributable to be installed.
 It will show on the blender console an error with the link  https://aka.ms/vs/16/release/vc_redist.x64.exe If you got this error, you just need to install this file and run again